HipEnderman2001/Vivan-s-bluestamp-portfolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ORGMPVJyOLk?si=q19fnz-xWn8Wa-4r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- I have got the google assistant working and spotify working this is basically what i will stick with this for now
+- I was very surpised at how much harder getting the modules to work was than just the baseline
+- I installed a bad module and it made my mirror not work so i had to delete the MagicMirror software and reinstall it, there were also multiple times when installing google assistant where i did not know what to do so i had to spend 10 to 15 minutes just to find a button.
+- i just need to get the frame and the mirror film on the display to make it a mirror and then ill be done

 # First Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/96U5nTjL_Ug?si=n02NEri9h8aJAPGn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>